Feyerabend/vm/basal0/TINY.md

 The specification then list the program for Tiny BASIC in an IL-language (interpretive language) in just 129 lines.
-Allison's implementation uses this approach through out, but he admits it is slow.[^allison] The shown program in IL to handle statements in BASIC did have some errors from the beginning.
+Allison's implementation uses this approach throughout, but he admits it is slow.[^allison] The shown program in IL to handle statements in BASIC did have some errors from the beginning.
 Even if some of the errors were corrected at the time, Tiny BASIC was often implemented without this extra layer.
-It was understandably better at the time to save memory as well as consider speed.[^il]
+It was also hard to build upon, hard to extend as it was designed.
+It was understandably better at the time to save memory as well as consider speed.
+If there were only 4k RAM and much was occupied by the interpreter, not much space was left for the programming in BASIC.[^il]

 [^allison]: See http://www.ittybittycomputers.com/IttyBitty/TinyBasic/TBEK.txt,
 also https://troypress.com/the-tiny-basic-interpretive-language-il-and-onions/.